neurobionics/opensourceleg/docs/installation.md

    # Use a descriptive name like 'add-new-sensor' or 'fix-motor-bug'

    # After making changes, run the quality checks
-   make check    # Runs linting, type checking, and tests make format   # Automatically formats your code to match our style
+   make check    # Runs linting, type checking, and dependency validation make test     # Runs the full test suite with coverage

+   # Run documentation locally to preview changes
+   make docs     # Serves documentation at http://localhost:8000

    # Commit your changes
    git add .